Tap Code Dot Visualiser

 To encode a letter you find its row and column.
 For example H sits at row 2, column 3, so it is tapped as tap tap … tap tap tap — a group of 2 dots, a pause, then a group of 3 dots.
 This tool renders the first count and the second count as separate dot groups so the rhythm is obvious at a glance.

-The word WATER becomes:
+The word WATER breaks down as follows:

 Because K is not in the grid, type C instead and let the reader infer the intended letter from context.
 Spaces and punctuation are shown as gaps so you can keep word boundaries when tapping a longer message.